riteshpen/riteshpen.github.io/README.md

 The University of Texas at Dallas
 Jun 2022 - Jul 2022

 As a Python Developer at UTD, I developed solutions to advanced competitive problems in Python and Java.
 My responsibilities and accomplishments were algorithm implementation including merge sorting, insertions, selections, recursion, binary, and linear search.
-I designed and implemented various data structures such as linked lists, hash mapping, dynamic programming, binary search tree, depth and breath first search, etc. I solved 30+ data structures and algorithms questions which improved my coding skills in Python and Java.
-I gained hands-on experience by working with Jay Veeraswamy, UTD Professor, in advanced concepts in data structures, algorithms, and writing efficient code.
+I designed and implemented various data structures such as linked lists, hash mapping, dynamic programming, binary search tree, depth and breath first search, etc. I solved 30+ data structures and algorithms questions, improving my Python and Java coding skills.
+I gained hands-on experience working with Jay Veeraswamy, UTD Professor, in advanced concepts in data structures, algorithms, and efficient code.
 I collaborated with a remote team to get better at problem-solving and improve code efficiency.
 Our team developed and implemented 3 new Python scripts to automate data processing, resulting in a 15% increase in efficiency for the team's workflow.
 I utilized tools such as Juypter Notebook for visualizing code to others and IDEs like PyCharm and IntelliJ for efficient code.
 This internship significantly improved my coding skills and understanding of the applications of different algorithms to make search and sorting more efficient, which helped me provide a solid foundation for approaching challenging problems in my future endeavors.

 ## Education